 Occasionally things can go wrong.
 If they do, it is generally about boundaries or misunderstandings.
 Some hosting arrangements come under strain because the guest is not sticking to the household ‘rules’ or conventions.
 When this happens, it is up to the guest to adjust to the household, not the other way around and we ask the referrer to help with this.
 Such issues may arise when cultural expectations are an issue – for example, very young guests may have had no experience of the idea that they should change their bed linen at regular intervals, having previously been supported by their family.
 For most guests, these are problems which resolve with a bit of patience and explanation.
 Where guests can’t adjust, we may need to ask the referrer to make other arrangements.

 There have been a handful of more serious incidents to date.
 These include, for example, two instances of theft to date – in both cases the item was returned.
-These represent a miniscule proportion of the 181,088 placement nights hosted as of March 2021.

 Where there are more difficult challenges we will intervene and support the hosts and guests immediately, if necessary asking the guest to leave that day.